Second Graders learn about and practice The Core Virtues.

 Second Graders construct year-long portfolios.
 They work year-long to construct, sew, design, and illustrate individual portfolios to house cumulative work samples from the year.
-Students learn to value and cherish their work through creative, year-long effort, through the process of self-selecting work samples, and through self-reflection.
-They learn to cherish their work through the perseverance, creativity, and craftsmanship entailed in the portfolio process.
+Students learn to value and cherish their work through creative, year-long effort.

-Second Graders participate in curricular extensions and outdoor education through established visits to Longview Farm.
+Second Graders participate in outdoor education, environmental stewardship, and in curricular extensions and outdoor education through established visits to Longview Farm.
 Students plant, harvest, participate in the daily life of animal and garden farm maintenance, as well as work on art, science, and theme- related studies—all in an outdoor classroom of 400+ acres of Native Florida habitat.

-We aim to honor individual student interests and strengths by providing opportunities to write, draw, build, discuss, and perform in the course of their science explorations.
 An important goal for second grade science is that we retain a sense of joy and wonder while students become more skilled in science and engineering practices.
-To that end we collect their questions and wonderings and each year we allow space and time to follow the interests and strengths of the children.
+To that end, we collect their questions and wonderings and each year we allow space and time to follow the interests and strengths of the children.

 Second Graders use the Primary Mathematics curriculum.